younes-bd/younes-bd/README.md

 <h1>Hi, I'm Younes! <br/> <a href="https://www.linkedin.com/in/yoounes-bd/">Cybersecurity Professional</a>, <a href="https://github.com/younes-bd">Programmer</a>
-My name is Younes.
+<b> My name is Younes.
 I am driven and passionate about safeguarding people’s security, including their financial well being.
-I enjoy working with technology and analyzing and solving complex problems.
+I enjoy working with technology and analyzing and solving complex problems. </b>

 <h2>👨‍💻 Cybersecurity Projects:</h2>